SuperHeavyBallet/ToLearnApp/ToLearnApp/README.md

 Today todo:
 - Adjust Completed/Not Completed to something more logical, maybe 'learnt' / 'still learning'

+^^ Add Tick box on each card, on tick move to completed, add X box in completed section for each card

 - Design New Card Input Area
 - Refactor component heirarchy to seperate elements from within CreateNew Card
 - Priority needs a component